Transfer of Learning: A Complete GuideTransfer of Learning: A Complete Guide: classroom practice and examples for teachers

 Transfer strength relies on key things.
 Deep initial learning is vital; memorisation rarely works (Bransford et al., 2000).
 Similar contexts boost success; multiplication helps more with division than graphs (Barnett & Ceci, 2002).
 Explicitly teach learners to spot links.
 Show how maths graphs link to geography data; this aids independent recognition (Anderson, 1983).

-Near transfer and far transfer represent two distinct ways students apply their learning, each requiring different teaching approaches.
-Near transfer occurs when students apply knowledge to situations closely resembling the original learning context.
+Near transfer and far transfer represent two distinct ways learners apply their learning, each requiring different teaching approaches.
+Near transfer occurs when learners apply knowledge to situations closely resembling the original learning context.
 For instance, when a learner who has learnt to solve equations with one variable successfully tackles similar equations with different numbers, they're demonstrating near transfer.
 The contexts share surface features, making the connection obvious.

 Perkins and Salomon (1989) found near transfer is automatic, but far transfer needs instruction and thought.
 This impacts your teaching.
 Encourage near transfer with varied examples but similar structures.
 For instance, teach fraction addition using pizzas and cups, keeping the process consistent.

 For far transfer, you need to make abstract principles explicit.
 When teaching persuasive writing, don't just focus on essay structure; discuss how persuasion works across contexts, from advertising to political speeches to scientific arguments.
-Encourage students to identify these principles themselves through comparison activities.
+Encourage learners to identify these principles themselves through comparison activities.
 Ask them to find similarities between how they solve maths word problems and how they approach reading comprehension tasks.

 Surface learning hinders knowledge transfer.
 Learners memorise facts, but lack understanding of why (Bransford & Schwartz, 1999).
 A Year 7 learner might recite the water cycle for science.
 However, they may struggle to apply this to geography's weather patterns.